 The small nozzle is ideal for upholstery, stairs and curtains.
 When cleaning tight spaces such as the inside of your car, you can remove the aluminium handle and connect an adapter that enables you to put any of these small tools directly on the end.
 This gives you greater flexibility to reach those smaller, more difficult spaces.

-Due to the bulkiness of Numatic hoovers, perhaps James’ main negative is he’s not the best vacuum for hoovering stairs.
+Due to the bulkiness of Numatic vacuums, perhaps James’ main negative is he’s not the easiest vacuum to move around or the best vacuum for hoovering stairs.
 He can reach more than half of a standard staircase when positioned at the top or bottom, but there will be better vacuums out there for stair cleaning.